QCLabHKU/QNCIDock/README.md

 ```bash
 python  print_model_final.py
 ```
-This print the vina and model top-4 poses RMSD related to cyrstal ligand poses.
+This prints the vina and model top-4 poses 'RMSD relative to the crystal ligand poses.

 ## Run with a dataset (Reproduce paper key results, will take some time for Vina sampling run.)
-This section will demonstrate how to run our docking pipeline and evaluate performance for a dataset.
-The zip files contains the dataset and all scripts needed to reproduce key paper results.
+This section demonstrates how to run our docking pipeline and evaluate its performance on a dataset.
+The zip files contain the dataset and all scripts needed to reproduce key paper results.
 ```bash
 unzip Posebusters_reproduce_paper_with_codes.zip
 cd PB_cationic_binding_pocket/